GLOBAL MASTER OF BUSINESS ADMINISTRATION (GLOBAL MBA)

 BS – Morehead State University

-- You will also receive all the required paperwork and documentation to enable you to get your study visa.
-You will apply for the F-1 visa at the suggested US Embassy or Consulate (as the case maybe) and receive your visa approval to travel to the US and join Northwood on-campus.
+This flexible structure allows you to leverage your learning in the format that better suits your preferences.
+Whichever format you choose, you will receive all the required paperwork and documentation to enable you to get your study visa.
+You will apply for the F-1 visa at the suggested US Embassy or Consulate (as the case may be) and receive your visa approval to travel to the US and join Northwood on campus.

 The Global MBA program follows a rolling admissions (first-come, first-served) process and participant applications are evaluated as soon as they are received.